Cracking good corn

 Nat Holt on the set of another picture (with Ann Jeffreys)

 This time it wasn’t Randy or Dale but Sterling Hayden in the lead.
 Flaming Feather was Hayden’s fourth Western and his second as top-billed player.
-He was in his mid-thirties and, although he rather despised acting as a profession, was in his prime and was a cracking good Western tough-guy hero.
+He was in his mid-thirties and, although he rather despised acting as a profession, and Westerns as a genre, he was in his prime and was a cracking good Western tough-guy hero.

 Excellent tough-guy hero

-Actually, Flaming Feather is a very old-fashioned Western and aside from the Technicolor could have been made at any time in the 1930s with any number pf programmer/serial cowboys in the lead.
-The plot is the old one about a mysterious bandit who is marauding through Arizona, who is eventually unmasked by the hero and turns out to be the leading townsman.
+Actually, Flaming Feather is a very old-fashioned Western and aside from the Technicolor could have been made at any time in the 1930s with any number of programmer/serial cowboys in the lead.
+The plot is the old one about a mysterious bandit who is marauding through Arizona, but is eventually unmasked by the hero and turns out to be the leading townsman.

 The mysterious Sidewinder in (not very convincing) silhouette watches as his henchmen Indians burn an honest settler's farm.
 But who is he?